RITlug/runbook/docs/tasks/semester-checklist.rst

 -  Have an eboard member attend the All Clubs Meeting.
 -  Get ready for the first few meetings.
 -  Send first meeting emails.
--  Request budget from campus life.
+-  Verify budget allocation from campus life.